 Maintenance

-Like all equipment, recumbent exercise bikes require regular maintenance, and we recommend having your bike checked for wear and tear every six months or so.
-It is also necessary to ensure that you inspect the bike often for loose nuts and bolts and lubricate the mechanical parts to ensure that it remains in good working condition.
-In addition, you should also wipe down the handlebars, seat, and digital console with a soft cloth and antibacterial cleaner after every workout for hygiene reasons.
+Like other machines, recumbent exercise bikes need regular check-ups, and it’s good to have your bike looked at for any wear and tear every six months or so.
+Also, check your bike often for any loose nuts and bolts and put oil on the mechanical parts to keep it working well.
+Plus, after every workout, clean the handlebars, seat, and digital console with a soft cloth and a germ-killing cleaner for cleanliness.

 Adjustability